What is the difference between a pitch and a timbre?

 The whistle register is so called because the timbre of the notes that are produced from this register are similar to that of a whistle or the upper notes of a flute, whereas the modal register tends to have a warmer, less shrill timbre.

-READ ALSO: How do I make myself love my job?
+READ ALSO: How do I use the camera on my laptop?

 What is timbre in a voice?